arlojay/cr-pigments/README.md

 # cr-pigments
-Adds pigments of all colors (including grayscale) with recipes CRMM Link: https://crmm.tech/datamod/pigments
+Adds pigments of all colors (including grayscale) with recipes to [Cosmic Reach](https://finalforeach.itch.io/cosmic-reach/) CRMM Link: https://crmm.tech/datamod/pigments

-## Adds pigments of all native Cosmic Reach types.
+## Adds pigments of all native Cosmic Reach types
 (Also adds black, gray, and white pigments)

 Black pigment can be crafted by smelting asphalt or crafting rubber balls.